abdurrahman4127/SQA_ASSIGNMENT_01/README.md

 python3 -m venv venv
 source venv/bin/activate
 ```
-Now if it's all done, then instal **Flask** with the following command:
+Now if it's all done, then install **Flask** with the following command:
 ```bash
 pip install Flask
 ```